odeonus/bitgreen/CONTRIBUTING.md

 the pull request affects.
 Valid areas as:

   - *Consensus* for changes to consensus critical code
-  - *Docs* for changes to the documentation
+  - *Doc* for changes to the documentation
   - *Qt* for changes to bitcoin-qt
+  - *Log* Changes to log messages
   - *Mining* for changes to the mining code
   - *Net* or *P2P* for changes to the peer-to-peer network code
+  - *Refactor* for structural changes that do not change behavior
   - *RPC/REST/ZMQ* for changes to the RPC, REST or ZMQ APIs
   - *Scripts and tools* for changes to the scripts and tools
-  - *Tests* for changes to the bitcoin unit tests or QA tests
+  - *Test* for changes to the bitcoin unit tests or QA tests
-  - *Trivial* should **only** be used for PRs that do not change generated executable code.
-Notably, refactors (change of function arguments and code reorganization) and changes in behavior should **not** be marked as trivial.
-    Examples of trivial PRs are changes to:
-    - comments
-    - whitespace
-    - variable names
-    - logging and messages
   - *Utils and libraries* for changes to the utils and libraries
   - *Wallet* for changes to the wallet code